hyperledger-labs/blockchain-carbon-accounting/supply-chain/README.md

 Try fetching the encrypted content from IPFS by specifying the IPFS content ID and the private key of one of the associated public keys that were used above:
 ```
-node emissions.js -pk user1-private.pem -fetch <content_id>
+npm run cli -- -pk user1-private.pem -fetch <content_id>
 ```

 ## REST API

-A REST API is provided for integration from another application, such as legacy shipping or ERP system, in the [`/interface/`](interface/README.md) directory.
+A REST API is provided for integration from another application, such as legacy shipping or ERP system, in the [`/api/`](api/README.md) directory.

 Examples for using the REST API is in the [`/example`](example/README.md) directory.